 I wrote this howto based on an Android phone, but it’s mostly generic enough to apply to an Apple iPhone too but you’ll need a different choice of GPS app.

 Something to listen to direction with.
-This could be as simply as a hand free kit with wired ear plugs, connected to your phone in your pocket.
-Otherwise there are countless Bluetooth headset available, some cheap, some expensive.
-I’m using the super cheap Chinese Freedconn T-COM headsets (click for my review) off ebay which are perfectly sufficient.
+This could be as simple as a hand free kit with wired earplugs, connected to your phone in your pocket.
+Otherwise, there are countless Bluetooth headsets available, some cheap, some expensive.
+I’m using the super cheap Chinese Freedconn T-COM headsets (click for my review) off eBay which is perfectly sufficient.